rongfengliang/tap-minio-csv/README.md

 ## How to use it

-`tap-s3-csv` works together with any other [Singer Target](https://singer.io) to move data from s3 to any target destination.
+`tap-minio-csv` works together with any other [Singer Target](https://singer.io) to move data from s3 to any target destination.

 ### Install and Run